 With a score of "3" or higher in mathematics or "4" or higher on all other exams, students receive credit for a minimum of one course in the subject area corresponding to the test.
 Credit is awarded based on students' majors.
 Additional AP credit in a single subject area may be awarded based on an evaluation of students' high school records and career goals.
-To apply for additional credit, students should contact a representative of the Student Affairs department at their primary learning location.
-A maximum of 20 semester hours may be approved for AP credit.
+To apply for additional credit, students should contact a representative in Student Affairs at their primary learning location.